I bet you’re wondering, “How do I use this USDX in my trading arsenal?”

 Here are two little tips you should always remember:

-- If USD is the base currency (USD/XXX), then the USDX and the currency pair should move the same direction.
+- If USD is the base currency (USD/XXX), then the USDX and the currency pair should move in the same direction.

 - If USD is the quote currency (XXX/USD), then the USDX and the currency pair should move in opposite directions.